 Oxford alumni are truly global, and now, so is Meeting Minds – our week-long virtual event series!
-For 2021 we are creating the opportunity for alumni around the world to come together and experience an array of exciting and innovative talks, and connect with each other.
-Content will be streamed live across three time zones, from London (BST), Hong Kong (HKT) and New York (EDT) with speakers sharing their experiences and expertise across a diverse range of topics.
+For 2021 we are creating the opportunity for alumni around the world to come together and experience an array of exciting and innovative talks.
+Content will be streamed live across four time zones, from New York (EDT), London (BST), Hong Kong (HKT) and Tokyo (JST) with speakers sharing their experiences and expertise across a diverse range of topics.

 This year we're featuring sessions from a wide range of disciplines, from science and technology, the medical sciences, humanities, and the social sciences, including:

 An inside look into the COVID-19 vaccine lab with Professor Sarah Gilbert;

 Insight into rhetoric of the Ming era with Professor Tian Yuan Tan;

 A sustainability panel exploring the big ideas that Oxford scientists are working on;

 If you would like to view the sessions from our virtual event last September, and get a taste of what it's all about, log into your My Oxford Online account, and go to the My Oxford + (plus) tab, where you can see those recorded by the Alumni Office (and others).

 Revered Professor William Whyte, Chairman, Oxford Preservation Trust

 Join OPT Chairman William Whyte as he explores the city's hated buildings and failed projects in the 20th century.